apptainer/singularity-admindocs/security.rst

 Remote Builder
 **************

-As mentioned earlier, singularity runtime prevents executing code with root-level permissions on the host system.
+As mentioned earlier, the Singularity runtime prevents executing code with root-level permissions on the host system.
 But building a container requires elevated privileges that most of the commercial environments do not grant its users. `Build Service <https://cloud.sylabs.io/builder>`_ aims to help this challenge by allowing unprivileged users a service that can be used to build containers targeting one or more CPU architectures.
 System administrators can use the system to monitor which users are building containers, and the contents of those